arob98/cookbook/recipes/desserts/pies/apple.md

 3. **Mix the filling:** In a large bowl, combine sliced apples, sugar, flour, cinnamon, nutmeg, salt, and lemon juice.
 Toss gently to coat.
 4. **Fill the pie:** Pour the apple mixture into the pie crust-lined pan.
 Dot the top with butter pieces.
 5. **Add the top crust:** Cover with the second pie crust.
 Trim excess dough, pinch edges to seal, and cut slits in the top to allow steam to escape.
-6. **Bake:** 45-50 minutes or until crust is golden brown and filling is bubbly.
+6. **Bake:** 40-45 minutes or until crust is golden brown and filling is bubbly.
 Check halfway through; if the edges brown too quickly, cover them with foil.
-7. **Cool:** Let pie cool on a wire rack for at least 2 hours before serving.

 ## Notes